Setting up a server

 In cases where a feature may not work it should be documented.

-Actually I recommend using Visual Studio Code and Live Server for working with Web Export as shown here.
+Actually I recommend using Visual Studio Code and for working with Web Export as shown here.

 Mac OSX comes with a server installed already.
 If you are fine using a command line then you can use this for testing.
 If you don't know what a command line see the next video.